diffpy/diffpy.pdfgui/README.rst

 REQUIREMENTS
 ------------------------------------------------------------------------

-PDFgui requires Python 2.6 or 2.7 and several third-party libraries that are used by PDFgui and its components.
+PDFgui requires Python 2.7 and several third-party libraries that are used by PDFgui and its components.

 * setuptools   - tools for installing Python packages